lillyphan/20/README.md

 public/planner/css/style.css - This file contains the style sheet for the planner.
 The style sheet provides information about the style of HTML elements.

+## Future implementations
+1. Integrating the planner into public/index.html
+2. Adding visual components (flowers, trees) to the paint feature
+3. Save function
+4. Add a count for colored tiles
+5. Improve visual of webpages

 ## Authors